greffgreff/researches/group-project.md

 The backend relies on the Entity framework to simplify database-backend interactions though ORM.
 The backend is first containerized on Dockerhub and then deployed through a Digital Ocean instance.

 You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

+Source code for the backend can be found [here](https://github.com/hummusteam/HummusApp).

+Source code for the frontend can be found [here](https://github.com/hummusteam/HummusFront).

 ## LO3: Agile method
 > You are aware of most popular agile methods and their underlying agile principles.
 You are able to implement the process of your software project according to a chosen methodology.